Science and Innovation Advisory Committee

 • environmental research and innovation user communities, including business and policy

-• strategic knowledge and subject matter expertise in research, innovation, training and capital infrastructure, or other experience of benefit to NERC’s mission
+• subject matter expertise, and wider knowledge of, the environmental R&I system, or other experience of benefit to NERC’s mission

 The NERC Executive Chair and NERC Directors (as appropriate to the agenda) will attend as ex officio members.